secminhr/TOC-bot/README.md

 ## Tooling
 ### Language
-We use Kotlin in this project.
-Version above 1.6.20-M1 is needed, for experimental feature `context receiver` Currently 1.7.21 is used.
+We use [Kotlin](https://kotlinlang.org/) in this project.
+Version above 1.6.20-M1 is needed, for experimental feature `context receiver`
+Currently 1.7.21 is used.
 ### Web server
-We use Ktor framework to create the server.
+We use [Ktor framework](https://ktor.io/) to create the server.
-The server has 2 endpoints:
+The server has 2 public endpoints:
 - `/`: handles line webhook
 - `/images`: hosts generated user machines' images
 ### FSM tool